-The role of the IMO in setting an appropriate cost of capital to set the Reserve Prices is similar to that of an economic regulator using the cost of capital to determine regulated prices.
+The role of the IMO in determining the WACC for the maximum reserve capacity price is similar to the role of an economic regulator estimating a cost of capital to apply in determine regulated prices.
 In setting regulated prices, the regulator determines an appropriate cost of capital to ensure that the prices are sufficient for the regulated business to be able to recover all its costs (operating and maintenance, and depreciation), as well as earn a rate of return on existing and new capital investment that is sufficient to attract investment funds for that investment.

 From a regulator's perspective, ensuring that regulated revenue provides a commercial return for the regulated business is important because where revenue falls below commercial returns, future investment in infrastructure is compromised, undermining the quality of service provided to users.
 Conversely, if regulated returns are set too high, the business would earn a return in excess of their cost of capital.
 This would distort price signals to consumers and investors, resulting in a misallocation of resources and sub-optimal economic outcomes.
+Similarly, the role of the IMO in determining the maximum reserve capacity price is to ensure that this price includes a return on investment that is just sufficient to make the investment in capacity commercially attractive.

-3.2 How the cost of capital is estimated
+3.2 How the cost of capital is estimated?